sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 **Crafting Components:** A glass lens tempered on the Ethereal Plane

 Favored by those who deal with hauntings, a *spectral camera* can capture the image of spirits on film.
-Any creature with incorporeal movement or on the Ethereal Plane (visible or not) that passes in front of the cameraís open aperture (up to 30 feet away) will trigger the camera to immediately take a monochrome picture.
+Any creature with incorporeal movement or on the Ethereal Plane (visible or not) that passes in front of the camera√≠s open aperture (up to 30 feet away) will trigger the camera to immediately take a monochrome picture.
 This has no effect on creatures affected by an *invisibility* spell.

 You can also take a picture manually as a reaction.
 Once a picture is taken, you must spend an action to prepare the camera for another.